edouardfouche/MCDE/README.md

 ![illustration](img/example4.png)

 Welcome to the supplementary material for the paper [*Monte Carlo Dependency Estimation*](https://arxiv.org/abs/1810.02112) by Edouard Fouché and Klemens Böhm, Karlsruhe Institute of Technology (KIT).
-This repository contains the reference implementation of MCDE/MWP and the information to reproduce the experiments in the paper.
+This repository contains the original implementation of MCDE/MWP and the information to reproduce the experiments in the paper.
+For this reason, it is partially frozen at the time of publication.
+To use the most recent and maintained implementation of MCDE/MWP, please visit this [repository](https://github.com/edouardfouche/MCDE).

 This repository is released under the AGPLv3 license.
 Please see the [LICENSE.md](LICENSE.md) file.